What is the Gender Pay Gap?

 What Causes the Gender Pay Gap?

-Analysis of the gender pay gap indicates that the causes of the gender pay gap are systemic, meaning they stem from perceptions — conscious or unconscious — that people have about the value of women’s work versus men’s work and the types of work that women are suited for.
+Analysis indicates that the causes of the gap are systemic, meaning they stem from perceptions — conscious or unconscious — that people have about the value of women’s work versus men’s work and the types of work that women are suited for.
 These perceptions lead to women being funneled into lower paying positions, often on the presumption that women do not have to work or that the work they do should relate to childcare, homemaking, and nurturing.
 It is also worth noting that work designated as “women’s work” is also perceived as less valuable — unless men enter those occupations.
 For example, women were the primarily “computers” but computing positions earned low wages until men entered the field.
 Conversely, when women enter fields previously dominated by men, the pay drops, which has happened with parks and recreation as well as design and other occupations.

 The Motherhood Penalty